-This list was composed in the spring of 2019, and while there are some updates throughout, I’ll check back in with more accurate updates this summer once all the restaurants return from the unfortunate Corona-induced hiatus.
-If you know of any updates, please contact me!
+This list was composed in the spring of 2019, and while there are some updates throughout, I’ll check back in with more accurate updates once everyone finds their post-COVID footing.

 This isn’t a back-handed insult about the jersey shore.
 I would never!
 The shore has set the scene for wonderful memories since my childhood, as it does for thousands of visitors each year.
 Most people probably even include the food as a highlight.
 I just haven’t yet found a vegan among that group.